-First made by the Romans, as evidenced in an early recipe written by Marcus Gavius Apicius, Vin Brulé (mulled wine) has been enjoyed for hundreds of years in Italy.
+First invented by the Romans, as evidenced in antiquity through an early recipe written by Marcus Gavius Apicius, Vin Brulé (mulled wine) has been enjoyed as a staple of Italian cuisine for hundreds of years.
 Whilst the form that it takes has undergone significant evolution to become the drink which we love today, it is heartening to know that Vin Brulé is steeped in historic tradition.
-First served to guests after a banquet or feast, this warm, sweetened wine has always been infused with an array of spices, a trait shared with many other versions of this beverage served across Europe at Christmas time.
+First served to guests after a banquet or feast, this warm, sweetened wine has always been infused with an aromatic array of spices, a trait shared with many other versions of this beverage served across Europe at Yuletide.

-Be transported to the streets of Bologna, tastefully bedecked in glowing lights, and lined on both sides with bustling market stalls; the divine scent of cinnamon and cloves hangs heavy in the air, emanating from a gigantic cauldron filled with warm, crimson wine, the occasional slice of orange basking on the surface.
-Whilst this year the thought of a busy Christmas market selling home-brewed mulled wine may seem a million miles away from reality, with our authentic Vin Brulé recipe you can recreate this well-loved winter warmer in the comfort of your own home.
-Serving up this tasty treat to your family and friends will provide the perfect dose of festive cheer, and this recipe is the ideal remedy to an al fresco winter soirée, keeping your guests nice and toasty as they huddle around the fire pit.
+Be transported to the streets of Bologna, tastefully bedecked in glowing lights, and lined on both sides with bustling market stalls; the divine scent of cinnamon and cloves hangs heavy in the air, emanating from a gigantic cauldron filled with warm, crimson wine, the occasional slice of orange basking lazily on the surface.
+Whilst this year the thought of a busy Christmas market selling home-brewed mulled wine may seem further from reality that we'd like, with our authentic Vin Brulé recipe you can recreate this well-loved winter warmer in the comfort of your own home.
+Serving up this treat to your family and friends will provide the perfect dose of festive cheer, and this recipe is the ideal remedy to an al fresco winter soirée, keeping your guests nice and toasty as they huddle around the caminetto, or fireplace.

 Prep Time: 30 minutes